gmickel/CodeWhisper/README.md

 Whether you're implementing comprehensive features, tackling complex refactoring, conducting thorough code reviews, or seeking AI-driven architectural insights, CodeWhisper equips your AI tools with the comprehensive understanding they need.
 It's not just about coding assistance – it's about enabling AI to be a true collaborator in your software development process.

+### 💬 Join the Community

+Join the [CodeWhisper Discord](https://discord.com/invite/82mjJkwABQ) to connect with fellow users and developers, share insights, discuss features, and get support for leveraging CodeWhisper in your coding workflow.

 ![CodeWhisper](https://raw.githubusercontent.com/gmickel/CodeWhisper/main/assets/worker_sm.jpg)

 ## 🤔 Why CodeWhisper?